Kogi International Carnival: History Revisited – THISDAYLIVE

 Besides, Lokoja is a very important place in the history of Nigeria.
 The National Museum in Lokoja houses so many important historical pictures in Nigeria’s history.

-Lokoja now wears the necessary paraphernalia of a state capital: Government House, State Secretariat, Federal establishments, institutions of higher learning, stadia, industries, increased population and a number of other attributes of a state capital.
+Lokoja now wears the necessary paraphernalia of a state capital: Government House, State Secretariat, Federal establishments, institutions of higher learning, stadia, industries, increased population, and several other attributes of a state capital.
 In today’s Kogi State, we have various schools of high learning in almost all the major cities, including a Federal University that was established 14 years ago under the administration of former President Goodluck Jonathan.

-Like the Carnival Calabar, which has become a destination branding for Cross River State, Kogi International Carnival will soon become a key to unlock the opportunities in the confluence state.
+Like the Carnival Calabar, which has become a destination branding for Cross River State, Kogi International Carnival will soon become a key to unlocking opportunities in the confluence state.
 Luckily, Kogi’s geographical location readily makes the carnival accessible because of its proximity to the Federal Capital Territory.

-Beyond the fact that it would give us the opportunity to tell the world what we have, this maiden carnival will bring together millions of exciting fun-loving people of Kogi State, their friends and visitors alike.
+Beyond the fact that it would allow us to tell the world what we have, this maiden carnival will bring together millions of exciting fun-loving people of Kogi State, their friends, and visitors alike.

 Speaking about the chain of carnival activities, Prince Philip Orebiyi, leader of the Kogi International Carnival (KIC) 2024 project team, described the carnival as “more than just a celebration.”
 He emphasized its role in fostering cultural exchange, community bonding, and global recognition of Kogi State’s unique offerings.